jlei2821/embraceyourduality/content/blog/book_crush.md

 ##### ✨ Build your network ✨

-An introvert by nature, I was extremely uncomfortable in social circumstances and generally regarded the “desire to please” in a negative fashion, partly excused by the new millennial “be yourself” type slogan.
+An introvert by nature, I was extremely uncomfortable in social circumstances and generally regarded the term “desire to please” in a negative fashion, partly excused by the new millennial “be yourself” type slogan.
 Now, learning to be yourself is a beautiful thing, but my resolve to approach it by placing blame on my innate quality is not.
 I was essentially ashamed of my own tendency of wanting to please.
 The prime example that Ms. Graham has shown me in her memoir was to embrace that part of my character and put that to use especially in social circumstances.
-For her, “it was better to be talking to people who hated us or disapproved of us than not - and that good old-fashioned encumbrance of mine, the desire to please.”
-Here, Graham was referring to maintaining good relations with people who had openly bashed her or the company during the Watergate scandal.
+She said, *“it was better to be talking to people who hated us or disapproved of us than not - and that good old-fashioned encumbrance of mine, the desire to please.”* Here, Graham was referring to maintaining good relations with people who had openly bashed her or the company during the Watergate scandal.
 The amicable relationships we form will become a part of our asset, an advantage which I’m sure has been proven many times (like in The Tipping Point by Malcolm Gladwell).

 ##### ✨ Recognize your strengths ✨

 Knowing your weaknesses is not to say we should dwell on them, because part of knowing ourselves includes knowing what you are good at.
 Sometimes, what we view as insignificant accomplishments may have a large impact.
 For example, a witty email might brighten up a client’s day, or an additional proofread might save our team from a major error.
 Recognizing what we did well boosts our self confidence and gives us the motivation to be even better.
 As evident throughout her book, Graham possessed the great quality of empathy and excelled in writing.
-From early on, she had formed a habit of answering letters from readers which helped in shaping the reputation of her company, for she believed that, “we in the media are all ombudsmen, trying to lessen the feeling some people have that they are helpless and without hope of a hearing.”
+From early on, she had formed a habit of answering letters from readers which helped in shaping the reputation of her company, for she believed that, *“we in the media are all ombudsmen, trying to lessen the feeling some people have that they are helpless and without hope of a hearing.”*

 ##### ✨ Know your core values and what you want ✨